diazgio/linkedin-skill-assessments-quizzes/agile-methodologies/agile-methodologies-quiz.md

 - [ ] are more goal oriented
 - [ ] tend to be more resilient
 - [ ] are more afraid of failure

-### Q93.
-How can you impove interaction between team members?

-- [x] Move people's workstations around in the team room to create new social possibilities.
-- [ ] Ask the team if they would like to do something recreational together and offer to organize it.
-- [ ] Tell the team that you see this as a problem and ask them to solve it.
-- [ ] Since no one has come to you with a complaint, assume that the limited interaction works for everyone.